sinastiller/pp4_restaurant_website/README.md

 ![Login Page](media/readme_images/login.png)

 #### Booking Page
 The Booking page can be reached via the navbar once the user has logged in.
 It contains the navbar at the top and footer at the bottom.
 The user will be prompted with a Booking form, to select the number of guests, their name, phone number, preferred date and time.
-To fulfill the booking the have to confirm by clicking the "Make reservation" button.
+To fullfill the booking they have to confirm by clicking the "Make reservation" button.
 If there was any non-valid input, a message will pop up that booking was unsuccessful and the user will be asked to re-enter the details before they can proceed.
 Once booking is complete the user will be redirected to the Manage Booking page and a message will pop up that booking was successful.
 ![Booking Page](media/readme_images/make_booking.png)

 #### Manage Booking Page
 The Manage Booking page can be reached via the dropdown menu once the user has logged in.
 It contains the navbar at the top and footer at the bottom.
 It displays any existing bookings to the user, that were made by them.
-Information containing the booking name, date & time of booking and the number of the attending guest.
+Information containing the booking name, date & time of booking and the number of the attending guests.
 The user has also the possibilty to update and delete their booking.
 ![Manage Booking](media/readme_images/manage_booking.png)

 By clicking on "Edit", the user lands on edit_booking.html where they can updated their booking.
-It is the same booking form used for booking a table, but with details already filled in, when the booking was made.
+It is the same booking form used for booking a table, but with details already filled in, from when the booking was made.
 The user is able to make any adjustments and once happy can confirm their booking by "Update Reservation".
 If there was any non-valid input, a message will pop up that update was unsuccessful and the user will be asked to re-enter the details.
 ![Edit Booking](media/readme_images/edit_booking.png)
 If all valid a modal will pop up for the user to confirm their request.
 ![Edit Modal](media/readme_images/update_modal.png)
 Once accepted, user will be redirected to Manage Booking page and a message will pop up that update was successfull.
 They now can view their updated booking.

-If they choose to delete and existing booking, they can do so by clicking on "Delete".
+If they choose to delete an existing booking, they can do so by clicking on "Delete".
 A modal will pop up to assure them of their action.
 Once booking is deleted a message will pop up confirming the deleted booking.
 ![Delete Modal](media/readme_images/delete_modal.png)

 #### Logout Page